 Calm Classics with Myleene Klass 10pm - 1am

 1 July 2020, 12:31 | Updated: 28 March 2023, 09:45

-A biopic is being made about one of history’s most remarkable men: composer Chevalier de Saint-Georges, who in 18th-century France was dubbed the ‘Black Mozart’.
+A biopic is being made about one of history’s most remarkable men: composer Chevalier de Saint-Georges, who was also a virtuoso violinist and champion fencer living in 18th-century France.

 A man whose name you should know is being celebrated in a new biographical film, Chevalier de Saint-Georges.

-De Saint-Georges, real name Joseph Boulogne, was a prolific 18th-century French composer once dubbed the ‘Black Mozart’.
-Born the son of a slave and white plantation owner in 1745, Boulogne was a master fencer, violin virtuoso, leading conductor, and a composer in the court of Marie Antoinette.
+De Saint-Georges, real name Joseph Bologne, was a prolific 18th-century French composer.
+Born the son of a slave and white plantation owner in 1745, Bologne was a master fencer, violin virtuoso, leading conductor, and a composer in the court of Marie Antoinette.
 But his story is largely untold.

 The original idea for the biopic came from Stefani Robinson, the Emmy-nominated and WGA Award-winning writer of Atlanta and What We Do in the Shadows.
 Chevalier will be Robinson’s feature writing debut.
 In their exclusive reveal, Variety also confirmed the project will be directed by Stephen Williams (Westworld).

 It will be funded and distributed by the Disney-owned studio, Searchlight Pictures.

 Joseph Bologne Chevalier de Saint George - Violin Concertos